jkhatija/Weather-API-Code-Challange/README.md

 To deploy the API to AWS, use the following steps:

-    - Create a Python project with a app.py file containing the FastAPI application code.
+    - Create a Python project with a app.py file containing the application code.
     - Create a new AWS Lambda function and configure its runtime to use Python 3.8 or later.
     - Package your Python code and any dependencies as a ZIP file and upload it to AWS Lambda.
-    - Set the handler function in your Lambda function to the name of your FastAPI application function.
+    - Set the handler function in your Lambda function to the name of application function.
     - Create an API Gateway , REST API or HTTP API that integrates with your Lambda function.
     - Deploy respective APIs to a publicly accessible endpoint.
     - RDS can be used to store the ingested data